wearetechnative/quiqr-template-bexer-remix/content/english/_index.md

     subtitle: Ready for small and large websites
     content: >-
       Create sites using bexer for bug companies or small projects.
-Bexer and it's CMS in Quiqr can handle every site challange.
+Bexer and it's CMS in Quiqr can handle every site challenge.
     bg_image: pricing-table-bg.png
     image: x1080.jpg
     style: ImageLeft